Sachdev-Ye-Kitaev physics from the Hubbard model: A Floquet engineering approach

 The spectral distribution measures quantum chaos at timescales longer than $1/\delta$, where $\delta$ is the mean energy spacing.
 To make a complete comparison between the models, we must also consider their correspondence at short to intermediate times by calculating the spectral form factor (SFF), defined as $\SFF(t) = \left| \sum_j \exp \left( i E_j t \right) \right|^2 / D^2$, where $D$ is the dimension of the Hilbert space, and $E_j$ are the energies of the Hamiltonian (\ref{effective_H}).
 In order to extract the spectral distribution correctly, it is important to remove accidental symmetries, and block diagonalize the Hamiltonian in a particular symmetry sector~\cite{spectral_statistics}.
 We follow the same procedure here when calculating the SFF, and work in the zero momentum, reflection-symmetric subspace.

 For many-body chaotic systems the SFF exhibits a particular structure: a non-universal drop at the Thouless time, followed by a linear ramp, which then transforms into a flat plateau $\SFF(t) \rightarrow 1/D$ for late times, $t > 1/\delta$.
 In Fig. \ref{sff_plot}, we show the SFF obtained for various combinations of $(N,L)$, where $N$ denotes the number of bosons in the system, and $L$ is the number of sites.
 We observed that the form of the SFF did not depend on the value of $\kappa$, and so to reduce the size of fluctuations, we display the average of four different values of $\kappa$ ($\kappa = 0.6, 0.7, 0.8, 0.9$).
+Each value of $\kappa$ corresponds to a distinct set of $Q_{i j k l}$.
+This averaging procedure thus allows us to compare with the results of the SYK model, which are obtained as an average over a Gaussian distribution of the hopping coefficients $J_{i j; k l}$.
 The data presented were further smoothened by computing a running 50-point average of the raw data.
 Scaling the SFF by a factor of $D$ and the time coordinate by $1/D$ collapses the curves onto each other, displaying the required universal drop-ramp-plateau structure.
 From the graph it is clear that the Thouless time reduces as $D$ increases, but the large non-universal fluctuations in the SFF in the vicinity of the transition to the ramp make it hard to measure this accurately.
 As a proxy, we define the {\em ramp time} as the time at which the scaled SFF first drops to a value of 0.1 of the plateau value, and plot this in the inset.
 This reveals that the ramp time scales quite accurately as $1/D$.

 Note that reproducing the universal form of the SFF is a stricter condition than demonstrating the presence of quantum chaos via the spectral statistics.
 The Bose-Hubbard model, for example, displays GOE statistics for $U/J < 0.1$ \cite{kollath}, but its SFF does not exhibit the drop-ramp-plateau structure; see End Matter.
 This criterion was also used in Ref.~\cite{preskill} to determine when sparse SYK models failed to adequately reproduce SYK physics, the absence of the ramp corresponding to the loss of spectral rigidity and the transition to non-holographic behavior.